 - Signs, placards, batch tickets (tags).
 A numbering or lettering system may be an acceptable form of identification on the above types of labels.
-However, all employees must be taught and understand this method of identification and know where to find the SDSs in their work areas during each shift.
+However, all employees understand this method of identification and know where to find the SDSs in their work areas during each shift.

 - Containers that are used for carrying daily use and/or storing chemicals (i.e. safety cans, plastic bottles, etc.) will be labeled with the trade and/or chemical name.
 Hazard warnings do not have to be included if the primary container or SDS is located in the same area as the carrying, storing, or daily use containers, and if the primary container is identified with the appropriate hazard warnings (health, reactivity, flammability, PPE).